pieterlexis/pdns/docs/http-api/zone.rst

   :property integer notified_serial: The SOA serial notifications have been sent out for
   :property [str] masters: List of IP addresses configured as a master for this zone ("Slave" type zones only)
   :property bool dnssec: Whether or not this zone is DNSSEC signed (inferred from presigned being true XOR presence of at least one cryptokey with active being true)
-  :property string nsec3param: The NSEC3PARAM record (not implemented)
+  :property string nsec3param: The NSEC3PARAM record
   :property bool nsec3narrow: Whether or not the zone uses NSEC3 narrow (not implemented)
-  :property bool presigned: Whether or not the zone is pre-signed (not implemented)
+  :property bool presigned: Whether or not the zone is pre-signed
   :property string soa_edit: The :ref:`metadata-soa-edit` metadata item
   :property string soa_edit_api: The :ref:`metadata-soa-edit-api` metadata item
   :property string zone: MAY contain a BIND-style zone file when creating a zone